Flying in Alaska

 While Canadian Aeronautical Regulations apply to aircraft transiting Canadian airspace, Canada accomodates aircraft markings approved for use "in the case of an aircraft registered in a foreign state, in accordance with the laws of that foreign state."
 Source: Canadian Aeronautical Regulations 202.01 (1)(b)

-FAA's Flying to Alaska webpage
+FAA's Flying in Alaska webpage

-Flying to Alaska is an adventure!
+Flying in Alaska is an adventure!
 But it will take some homework.
 We have teamed up with FAA Flight Safety Office (FAAST Team) in Alaska to provide this information as an aid in helping you plan your trip to Alaska.

 Transporting Alcohol in Alaska